 - 1/2 teaspoon vanilla extract

-- 3 tablespoons soy yogurt (plain or flavor of your choice) or apple sauce
+- 3 tablespoons soy yogurt or apple sauce yogurt can be plain or flavor of your choice

 - 1 tablespoon lemon juice